 Diagnosis is usually made based on alteration of bowel movements, pain relief by defecation, change in frequency of stools, abnormal stool passage, passage of mucus, and feeling of bloating or abdominal distention.

-Treatment begins by first excluding other diseases or infections with similar symptoms.
-Once IBS is confirmed a treatment regimen can be constructed consisting of serotonin-receptor modifiers and a specified combination of natural therapies including supplements, laxatives, and stress reduction.
+Management begins by first excluding other diseases or infections with similar symptoms.
+Once IBS is confirmed a management regimen can be constructed consisting of serotonin-receptor modifiers and a specified combination of natural therapies including supplements, laxatives, and stress reduction.

-Learn more about how the Houston Wellness Clinic treats Digestive Disorders.Request Consultation
+Learn more about how the Houston Wellness Clinic manages Digestive Disorders.Request Consultation